 - Phishing All Users.
 Systematically test your users on a regular basis with automated and ongoing simulated phishing attacks.
 This helps to keep password security and cybersecurity hygiene top of mind for your employees at every level.

 - Managing by Results.
 This last step is important because you use it to assess and fine tune your processes and training offerings based on the new information you receive.

-As an IT security service provider with more than 25 years of serving the greater Los Angeles area, we've seen a lot over the years.
+As an IT security service provider with over 30 years of serving the greater Los Angeles area, we've seen a lot of things over the years.
 And more and more of what we're seeing these days as it relates to security hacks, breaches, and threats is, unfortunately, the result of too many businesses NOT taking cybersecurity seriously enough.
 Again, just a few of these simple things can take your technology from a target to secure.

-We hope that this information has been helpful.
-Hopefully, you know where your business stands concerning its cybersecurity stance and password security to prevent future attacks.
-If not, please download our free Cybersecurity Report Card to help you evaluate this by clicking on the link below.
+If you don't know where your business stands concerning its cybersecurity stance and password security to prevent future attacks, please download our free Cybersecurity Report Card to help you evaluate this by clicking on the link below.

 Has your business fallen prey to cybersecurity attacks?
 What other recommendations might you have about ways to increase password security?
-Share your thoughts in the comments section below, or send me an email to chat about this topic more in depth.
+Share your thoughts in the comments section below or feel free to let me know if you'd like to chat about this in more detail.